xin-huang/dadi-cli/README.md

 ### Available demographic models

 `dadi-CLI` provides a subcommand `Model` to help users finding available demographic models in `dadi`.
-To find out available demographic models, we use
+To find out available demographic models, users can use

     dadi-CLI Model --names